tomscii/ir.lv2/README.md

 Automation
 ----------

+**This only applies to IR 1.3.x (automatable).
+Versions in the 1.2.x branch (zero-latency) are not suited to automation at all!**

 The following plugin controls are internally smoothed (their effects are protected from zipper noise) and thus are suitable for host automation:

  * Stereo width of input (but not of impulse response!)
  * Dry gain fader & on/off switch
  * Wet gain fader & on/off switch
  * Autogain on/off switch

 Changing other controls result in an IR vector recalculation and reinitialisation of the convolution engine.
-Those controls are *not* suited for automation.
+Those controls are **not** suited for automation.
 Changes to non-automatable controls are blissfully ignored when coming from automation (as opposed to real user interaction).